rubensworks/fetch-sparql-endpoint.js/README.md

   // A custom HTTP method for issuing (non-update) queries, defaults to POST.
 Update queries are always issued via POST.
   method: 'POST',
   // A set of additional parameters that well be added to fetchAsk, fetchBindings & fetchTriples requests
+  // With a GET request, these are encoded in the URL.
+  // With a POST request when directPost is true (see below), these are also encoded in the URL.
+  // With other POST requests, it's encoded in the body.
   additionalUrlParams: new URLSearchParams({ infer: 'true', sameAs: 'false' }),
   // Optional default headers that will be included in each request
   defaultHeaders: new Headers(),